olitheolix/ds2data/README.md

 The meta data for the flight is in `flightpath/meta.pickle`.
 It contains, among other things, the screen position of each cube in each frame.
-The `draw_bboxes.py` shows how to use this information to draw bounding boxes around all cubes.
+The `draw_bboxes.py` script shows how to use this information to draw bounding boxes around all cubes.

 | Original Scene               | After `draw_bboxes.py`      |
 | ---------------------------- | --------------------------- |